14. New Scanning¶

 of the nexus file called a nexus tree.
 Devices that implement INexusDevice

-will provide nexus objects (instances of some subclass of NXObject
+will provide nexus objects (instances of some subclass of NXObject) that

 will be added to this tree, which is then saved to disk.